 At one such general meeting in 1995, the HOs requested a more structured and co-ordinated working relationship with the Natal Parks Board staff.
 The basis of the request was the Honorary Officer Groups were working independently of each other each with the staff in their area of operation.
 In addition, the HOs also needed to have more liaisons with the Board’s executive and senior management staff to strengthen the relationship.
 These requests were accepted.

 In 1996, the Honorary Officer Groups restructured themselves with a central committee (or executive), with regional committees in the west, east, Zululand and the coastal regions adopting the regional setup of the Natal Parks Board.
 The Honorary Officers evolved into the structured voluntary non-government organisation it is today.

 When the Department of Forestry devolved the responsibilities of the state proclaimed indigenous forests, and these forests were transferred to the Provincial Nature Conservation Authorities in the 1980s, the Honorary Forest Officers in the Natal Province were incorporated into the Honorary Officers.
 It is understood that the Honorary Forest Officers were vested with similar powers of the Forestry Officers.

-The Honorary Officers has continued in its early ethos as a voluntary organisation that operates under the auspices of the EKZNW.
-The HOs has 50 Honorary Officer Groups with some 750 HOs with an extremely wide background of skills and expertise which they use in various ways to support the staff in their work and help to lessen the financial burden on EKZNW by fund raising to undertake specific projects.
-Each Group has its own constitution and reports to a Conservation Manager and/or District Conservation Officer.
+The Honorary Officers has continued in its early ethos as a voluntary organisation that operates under the auspices of the Ezemvelo KZN Wildlife.
+There are about 45 Honorary Officer Groups with some 700 HOs with an extremely wide background of skills and expertise which they use in various ways to support the staff in their work and help to lessen the financial burden on Ezemvelo by fund raising to undertake specific projects.
+The groups are all managed under a central constitution and reports to a Conservation Manager and/or District Conservation Officer.
 The annual programme for the year is developed with the staff and approved by them.
 The HOs then work on the projects, and raise funds or arrange for donated equipment and materials where required, so as to complete the projects.